Refreshing and delightfully tangy, this passion fruit ice cream makes a sensational summer treat.

 - In a medium heatproof bowl, whisk the yolks just to break them up and whisk in ¼ cup sugar.
 Set aside.

-- Put the pan over medium heat and let the mixture boil gently to bubbling just around the edges (gentle simmer).
+- Combine cream, milk, passion fruit, and remaining sugar in a large saucepan.
+Put the pan over medium heat and let the mixture boil gently to bubbling just around the edges (gentle simmer).
 Reduce the heat to low.

 - Carefully measure out ½ cup of hot cream mixture.
 Whisk in the hot cream mixture while whisking the eggs constantly.
 Continue tempering the eggs by adding another ½ cup of hot cream to the bowl with the yolks.